-How many times growing up did your parents or someone else tell you to stop playing games and start focusing on what’s important – you know, mathematics, writing essays, putting in time and effort towards developing skills for your future career?
+How many times growing up did your parents, or someone else, tell you to stop playing games and start focusing on what’s important?
+You know, maths, writing essays, putting in time and effort towards developing skills for your future career?

-Well, the joke’s on them, the age of gaming has finally come and now it’s easier than ever to have a lucrative career within this industry.
+Well, the joke’s now on them.
+The age of gaming has finally come, and now it’s easier than ever to have a lucrative career within this industry.